You don't get to be the world's most valuable technology company without the entire internet telling you that you're doing it wrong.

 Apple needs to make a cheap iPhone

-"Apple needs to develop a phone in the $200 to $300 range, simple as that," says Tim Brugger in
+"Apple needs to develop a phone in the $200 to $300 range, simple as that," says Tim Brugger in The Motley Fool.
+The reason?
+The iPhone 5S and iPhone 6 will "spark sales but not the kind of growth a company of Apple's ilk requires."

 We'd argue that growth is more important to investors than it is to Apple - if Apple's growth stopped it'd still be the world's most valuable tech firm - but Brugger does have a point: the smartphone market is saturated, and developing countries are where the next market is.
 The big question is whether Apple wants to play in that market.